Geoffery10/Open-RPG/README.md

 ### Prerequisites

-This app requires at least Android 4.0.3 (Ice Cream Sandwich).
+This app requires at least Android 4.1 (Jelly Bean).

 #### Tested On
 ```